-The nutrients in romaine lettuce provide multiple health benefits.
-They include:
+The nutrients in romaine lettuce provide multiple health benefits:

 - Vitamin C helps support the immune system, is high in antioxidants, and helps keep bones and teeth strong.